realguess/blog/source/_posts/2015-09-14-understand-the-limitation-of-the-string-property-type-of-google-cloud-datastore.md

 }
 ```

-Anything large than 1MB should be better stored in [Google Cloud Storage].
+Anything larger than 1MB should be better stored in [Google Cloud Storage].

 But when working with JSON based API, it's better to limit the actual size to much less, like 1 KB.
 Because when getting a list of posts, usually 20 posts are returned.
 If allowing 1 MB for each post, then there will be more than 20 MB for each query.
 Therefore, it's better to limit the string field to a much smaller value.
 Even you can do it, it does not mean you have to do it.